Canon de 75 modèle 1897: World War I service

-The French 75 gave its best performances during the Battle of the Marne in August–September 1914 and at Verdun in 1916.
-At the time the contribution of 75 mm artillery to these military successes, and thus to the French victories that ensued, was seen as significant.
+The French 75 was considered the best field gun of the war.
+It gave its best performances during the Battle of the Marne in August–September 1914 and at Verdun in 1916.
+At the time, the contribution of 75 mm artillery to these military successes, and thus to the French victories that ensued, was seen as significant.
 In the case of Verdun, over 1,000 French 75s (250 batteries) were constantly in action, night and day, on the battlefield during a period of nearly nine months.
 The total consumption of 75 mm shells at Verdun during the period February 21 to September 30, 1916, is documented by the public record at the Service Historique de l'Armée de Terre to have been in excess of 16 million rounds, or nearly 70% of all shells fired by French artillery during that battle.
 The French 75 was a devastating anti-personnel weapon against waves of infantry attacking in the open, as at the Marne and Verdun.
 However, its shells were comparatively light and lacked the power to obliterate trench works, concrete bunkers and deeply buried shelters.
 Thus, with time, the French 75 batteries became routinely used to cut corridors with high-explosive shells, across the belts of German barbed wire.
 After 1916, the 75 batteries became the carriers of choice to deliver toxic gas shells, including mustard gas and phosgene.

-The French Army had to wait until early 1917 to receive in numbers fast-firing heavy artillery equipped with hydraulic recoil brakes (e.g. the 155 mm Schneider howitzer and the long-range Canon de 155mm GPF).
-In the meantime it had to do with a total of about four thousand de Bange 90 mm, 120 mm and 155 mm field and converted fortress guns, all without recoil brakes, that were effective but inferior in rate of fire to the more modern German heavy artillery.
+The French Army had to wait until early 1917 to receive in numbers fast-firing heavy artillery equipped with hydraulic recoil brakes (e.g. the 155 mm Schneider howitzer and the long-range Canon de 155 mm GPF).
+In the meantime, it had to make do with about four thousand de Bange 90 mm, 120 mm and 155 mm field and converted fortress guns, all without recoil brakes, that were effective but inferior in rate of fire to the more modern German heavy artillery.